 New Zealand is one of South Africa‘s biggest rugby rivals, but there’s much more to this tiny island nation that’s located at the edge of the Pacific ocean.
-It’s definately one of the countries that I want to visit one day despite the fact that it will take me more than 22 hours by airplane to get there from South Africa.
-I’ve only heard good things about this country.
-Today’s 10 facts topic is New Zealand because I’m intrigued by it.
+It’s definitely one of the countries that I want to visit one day despite the fact that it will take me more than 22 hours by airplane to get there from South Africa.

 - The first Europeans known to have reached New Zealand were Dutch explorer Abel Janszoon Tasman and his crew in 1642.
 Tasman named this place ‘Nieuw Zeeland’ (after the Netherlands province of Zeeland).
-No Europeans returned to New Zealand until British explorer James Cook’s voyage of 1768–71.
-New Zealand was the last major landmass to be populated (with the exception of the polar regions).
+No Europeans returned here until British explorer James Cook’s voyage of 1768–71.
+It was the last major landmass to be populated (with the exception of the polar regions).

-- New Zealand has a strong hold on the international trade in sheep meat.
+- The country has a strong hold on the international trade in sheep meat.
 There are presently around 9 sheep to every 1 human in New Zealand.
-Today an estimated 4.3 million people live in New Zealand.
+Today an estimated 4.3 million people live in the country.

 - The whole of the Lord of the Rings trilogy was filmed in New Zealand.
 The director of the films, Peter Jackson, was born in New Zealand.

 - It’s a fact that at 41.2 degrees South, Wellington (the capital city of New Zealand with a population of under 400,000) is the most Southernly capital city on the planet.
 Auckland is the largest city in the country with a population of 1.3 million.